-Detailed results are reported by section and by treatment type in appendix F. The section format summarizes the maintenance that could be done for each pavement section by type of repair, and estimated quantity of repair.
-Likewise, the treatment format summarizes the quantity for each repair type across the entire airport.
+Detailed results are reported by section and by treatment type in appendix F. Table F1 summarizes the maintenance that could be done for each pavement section by type of repair, and estimated quantity of repair.
+Likewise, table F2 summarizes the quantity for each repair type across the entire airport.

 When using this plan, it is recommended that the entire section be viewed to determine whether the identified distress types are so advanced in density and severity that maintenance efforts will no longer be cost-effective.
 Maintenance treatments are most cost-effective when applied to pavements that are generally in good condition.
-It is also important to understand that the maintenance plan is based on the distress types, severities, and quantities found during the 2011 PCI survey.
+It is also important to understand that the maintenance plan is based on the distress types, severities, and quantities found during the 2016 PCI survey.
 As field conditions change, the maintenance plan will become less accurate.
-Therefore, it will be most useful if implemented by the end of 2012.
+Therefore, the maintenance plan will be most useful the sooner it is implemented.
 Applying maintenance treatments should be an annual event at the airport, and this maintenance plan can serve as a baseline for that work.
 Guidelines for performing crack sealing and patching techniques are provided in appendix G.

-Major Rehabilitation
+3.2 Major Rehabilitation

 In addition to the annual maintenance activities such as crack sealing and patching, some pavements may require more substantial rehabilitation.
-As a planning aid to the airport, Mn/DOT, and FAA, table 5 provides a summary from MicroPAVER of the predicted 5-year pavement rehabilitation needs at ELO.
+As a planning aid to the airport, Mn/DOT, and FAA, table 5 provides a summary from MicroPAVER of the predicted 5-year pavement rehabilitation needs at 16D.
 Although the predicted rehabilitation timeline identifies specific sections and the general timing for the repair, more in-depth project-level studies will be needed to determine exactly how to fix each pavement.
 Routine maintenance should also be programmed annually throughout the airport, but these efforts should be coordinated with the following rehabilitation recommendations.

-The pavement sections identified for major rehabilitation in this report are predicted to reach a condition level where either overlays or reconstruction should be considered.
-Note that this analysis is based on an unlimited budget, and these recommendations will need to be adjusted to account for economic and operational constraints.
+The pavement sections identified for major rehabilitation in this report are at or are predicted to reach a condition level where either overlays or reconstruction should be considered.
+Note that this analysis is based on an unconstrained budget, and these recommendations will need to be adjusted to account for economic and operational considerations.
 Additionally, identifying projects for work does not guarantee that Federal or State funding will be available to complete the work in the year shown.
 The airport and Mn/DOT should view these recommendations as viable projects when preparing future Capital Improvement Plans (CIP).